 This story, in many ways, is the real story of Chinese consumers.
 Yes, Chinese consumers are rising and are a big economic phenomenon (Mr. Ravens says people were hacking into his website to place teddy bear orders).
 But the competition for them can be very fast and utterly ruthless.
 And hovering just in the background of all this is the Chinese government, which frequently intervenes as an active player – and sometimes a competitor.
 “Consumers plus competition plus government” is a better description of what is really going on.
 The fight for one billion Chinese consumers is really about the shifting interaction of these three forces.
 And that is what this book is about.”

+Thanks for reading.
 The above is from our best-selling book – the “One Hour China Consumer Book: Five Short Stories That Explain the Brutal Fight for One Billion Consumers”.
-It is available here.).
+(It is available here.).
 It is still my favorite but least read book. 🙂

 I write (and speak) about how rising Chinese consumers are disrupting global markets. (#ConsumerChina).
 This also includes work on: